Skip to Content

 Install paths

-There are two ways to bring an agent online with AgentValet today, and a third in development.
+There are three ways to bring an agent online with AgentValet today, plus a fourth in development.
 Pick the one that matches how the agent runs.

 MCPB (Claude Desktop, Claude Code)

 The MCPB is a single-file extension bundle that installs into Claude Desktop.
-You download agentvalet-latest.mcpb from agentvalet.ai/install , drag it into Claude’s extensions window (or install it via Settings → Extensions → Advanced settings → Install extension on Windows 11 Store builds), and Claude can now call AgentValet tools.
+Download agentvalet-latest.mcpb, drag it into Claude’s extensions window (or install it via Settings → Extensions → Advanced settings → Install extension on Windows 11 Store builds), and Claude can now call AgentValet tools.

 Best for: